The Essential Guide to AGD Credits for Dental Implants

 Finding a course that checks all these boxes can feel overwhelming, but there are a few key indicators of quality to look for.
 First, ensure the program is officially accredited, which confirms it meets rigorous educational standards.
 Next, look for a curriculum that emphasizes hands-on learning, as this is where real skill development happens.
 Finally, consider the instructors.
 Learning from experienced clinicians who are passionate about teaching can make all the difference in your educational journey.
 These elements work together to create a learning experience that genuinely prepares you for clinical success and helps you feel ready to take on more complex cases with ease.

-Meeting PACE Accreditation Standards
+Why PACE Accreditation Matters

 When you see that a course is AGD PACE-approved, it’s a sign of quality and reliability.
 PACE accreditation provides a level of assurance, making sure the course meets both AGD standards and the requirements of most state boards.
 This means the curriculum has been carefully reviewed to ensure it’s current, evidence-based, and free from commercial bias.
 Think of it as a seal of approval that simplifies your CE credit reporting.
 Instead of worrying about whether your state will accept the credits, you can focus on learning.
 Choosing a PACE-approved provider means you’re investing in education that is recognized and respected across the profession.